QA Madness Blog QA for Media and Entertainment: How to Test Your Digital Platform

 Testing for media and entertainment is of the utmost importance.
 It becomes one of the key competitive advantages that help to win over users exploiting competitors’ services for a long time.
 Needless to remind that a digital platform with bugs and glitches is rather stressful than entertaining – in other words, it doesn’t fulfill its purpose.

-QA for media and entertainment: How It Works
+QA for Media and Entertainment: How It Works

 The variety of E&M services is huge.
 News websites, multimedia players, streaming services, social media, photo and video editing apps, reading apps, virtual tours, video and mobile games, edutainment resources – those are just the ones on the top of mind.